-b.
-Notice
+(b) Notice

-Meetings of the Executive may be held at any time without formal notice if all the Directors are present or those absent have signified their consent in writing to the meeting being held in their absence.
-Notice of any meeting where notice has not been dispensed with, shall be delivered, sent by ordinary mail, sent by facsimile or communicated by telephone to each Director at his ordinary address, facsimile number or telephone number fourteen (14) days prior to such meeting in case of notice by mail and otherwise four (4) days prior to such meeting, which shall be sufficient notice of any meeting of the Directors.
-In computing such period of days, the day on which such notice is delivered, mailed, sent by facsimile or communicated by telephone shall be included, and the day for which notice is given shall be excluded.
+Meetings of the Executive may be held at any time without formal notice if all the Directors are present or those absent have signified their consent in writing to the meeting being held in their absence (which may be given before or after the meeting).
+Notice of any meeting where notice has not been dispensed with, shall be delivered, sent by ordinary mail, sent by facsimile or other electronic communication (including email) or communicated by telephone to each Director at his ordinary address, facsimile number, email address or telephone number fourteen (14) days prior to such meeting in case of notice by mail and otherwise four (4) days prior to such meeting, which shall be sufficient notice of any meeting of the Directors.
+In computing such period of days, the day on which such notice is delivered, mailed, sent by facsimile or sent by other electronic communication (including email) or communicated by telephone shall be included, and the day for which notice is given shall be excluded.
 Notice of any meeting or any irregularity in any meeting or in the notice thereof, may be waived by any Director.
 The Directors may by resolution appoint a regular time and place for meetings, and no further or other notice of such time and place than the entry of such resolution upon the minutes of the meeting at which it was passed shall be necessary.
 Immediately upon the conclusion of the Annual Meeting a meeting of the Directors shall be held and no notice of such meeting shall be necessary.

-c.
-Quorum
+(c) Quorum